emmastrand/GMGI_Notebook/posts/2023-08-15_Extraction Kit Comparison.md

 the column does not come into contact with the flow-through, since this will result in carryover of ethanol.
 If carryover of ethanol occurs, empty the collection tube, then reuse it in another centrifugation for 1 min at 20,000 x g (14,000rpm).

 27. Discard flow-through and collection tube.
-28. Place the DNeasy Mini spin column in a clean 1.5 ml or 2 ml microcentrifuge tube.
+28. Place the DNeasy Mini spin column in a clean 1.5 ml or 2 ml microcentrifuge tube labeled with the appropriate organism ID.
 29. Pipet 50 μl Buffer AE directly onto the DNeasy membrane (Elution 1).
 30. Incubate at room temperature for 3 min.
 31. Centrifuge for 1 min at ≥ 6000 x g (8000 rpm) to elute.